robinmattern/FRDocs_dev01-robin/Setup/fr0102_First-React-Apps.md

  ### 6a.
 Run Server 4s-react-wi-api application 0:05
 ----

-1. Right click on the server/4s-react-wi-api folder
+1. Right click on the server/4s-react-wi-api folder (Note: server folder not client)
 2. Click Open in Integrated Terminal, then

 ![FRApps-Clone-51](images/fr0103-FRApps-Clone-51.png "FRApps-Clone-51")